Obsidian-W/Obsidian-travelblog/site/content/english/blog/Tips-China.md

 ### Booking Trains
 - Trains are the easiest way to move around (And are often cheap).
 - **Trip.com** offers English booking, accepts foreign cards, and often has competitive prices.
-- You’ll receive a QR code or pick-up code.
+- You'll receive a QR code or pick-up code.
 - A passport is required for every booking and at the station (They check...).

 ### Using Didi